HariSekhon/Nagios-Plugins/README.md

 #### Metrics Graphing Integrations - Graphite, InfluxDB, Prometheus, OpenTSDB, PNP4Nagios

 Many monitoring systems will already auto-graph the performance metric data from these nagios plugins via [PNP4Nagios](http://docs.pnp4nagios.org/start) but you can also forward it to newer more specialised metrics monitoring and graphing systems such as [Graphite](https://graphiteapp.org/), [InfluxDB](https://www.influxdata.com/), [OpenTSDB](http://opentsdb.net/) and [Prometheus](https://prometheus.io/) (this last one is the most awkward as it requires pull rather than passively receiving).
+The above list of [enterprise monitoring systems](https://github.com/harisekhon/nagios-plugins#enterprise-monitoring-systems) documents each one's integration capabilities with links to their documentation.

 ##### Metrics Collection Integrations